 Right before we cut the cake, I discovered it was missing the flowers that were to decorate it.
 By the light of our photographer’s flash, again my mom and I improvised and hastily added some leftover blossoms to accompany our cake topper.
 I just kept adding more!
 The images of our funny little cake make me grin.
 It’s kind of like a Charlie Brown Christmas tree, so misshapen it’s cute!

-Debora’s work is stunning so we were excited that she would be our principal photographer.
-She and Arube were a joy to have at our wedding, and we totally enjoyed the brief interludes we had to speak with them when they weren’t completely blending into the scene like ninjas!
+Our photographers were a joy to have at our wedding, and we totally enjoyed the brief interludes we had to speak with them when they weren’t completely blending into the scene like ninjas!
 They both went “over and above” for all of the hours that they shared with us.
 We are grateful for the opportunity to have them photograph and share in our wedding celebration.

 They captured that amazing, pivotal moment for each of us, when I caught Jason’s gaze for the first time as I was walking toward him on the beach.
 Facing him on the sand, with turquoise waves on one side and so many people we loved on the other… it was breathtaking.
 Every time I see those images, I feel it again.
 Their creativity and passion for their art is inspirational.
 They both went above and beyond anything I imagined.
 I have never enjoyed being photographed, but their infectious energy made the experience of being photographed so much FUN! :)

 We absolutely love our images!
 Beautiful, humorous, moving and surprising…they are everything we hoped for, and will always be cherished for the happiness they elicit.
+All of the Akumal Bay wedding services were amazing.

 Wedding Location: Akumal Bay Beach and Wellness Resort